williamalexakis/thaton-motorsport/README.md

 # Thaton Motorsport

-Team site for STEM Racing
+thatonmotorsport.com

+The promotional website for our team — Thaton Motorsport — competing in the STEM Racing competition.